Last updated on: January 19th, 2023

-Female employees are also entitled to two half-hour nursing breaks per day, or alternatively one combined an hour-long break, for 24 months after the date of birth of each child in addition to the designated rest periods.
+Female employees are also entitled to two half-hour paid nursing breaks per day, or alternatively one combined hour-long break, for 24 months after the date of birth of each child in addition to the designated rest periods.
 The break shall be counted as working hours.

 For establishments employing 100 employees or more, an employer is obliged to provide for an in-house nursery, or alternatively, to take charge of placing employee’s children (until the age of schooling is reached) inadequate nurseries.
 Art 91-92 of Labor Law.

-A female employee in an establishment that employs fifty or more employees shall have the right to obtain leave without pay for a period not exceeding 2 years in order to take care of her child and she is not entitled to this leave more than twice for the duration of its service with the employer.
+A female employee in an establishment that employs 50 or more employees shall have the right to obtain leave without pay for a period not exceeding 2 years in order to take care of her child and she is not entitled to this leave more than twice for the duration of its service with the employer.
 Art 94 of Labor Law.

 An employee may take an absence from work for a casual reason for a period of not exceeding 6 days during the year, with a maximum limit of 2 days each time.
 The casual leave will be deducted from the employee’s annual leave.
 Art 51 of Labor Law.

 Proposed Amendment – Casual leave entitlement (after one year of service) would increase from 6 to 7 days.